SuyashFowdar/bike-shooter/README.md

 - Clone the project by running `git clone https://github.com/krishnzzz/bike-shooter.git` on terminal or CMD
 - Make sure you have NodeJS and NPM installed on your PC.
 - Run terminal or CMD from the project directory.
-- Run `npm install` in terminal or CMD to install all required packages for proper running of game.
+- Run `npm install` in terminal or CMD to install all required packages for the proper running of the game.
-- Install and setup a local server.
+- Install and set up a local server.
 - One local server example could be by running `npm i -g live-server` on terminal or CMD.
 - Having live-server install, run `live-server` on terminal or CMD from the dist directory in the project folder.
 - The game will then automatically open in your web browser.